nova-framework/framework/README.md

 1. Download the framework
 2. Unzip the package.
+3. To run composer, navigate to your project on a terminal/command prompt then run 'composer install' that will update the vendor folder.
+Or use the vendor folder as is (composer is not required for this step)
-3. Upload the framework files to your server.
+Upload the framework files to your server.
 Normally the index.php file will be at your root.
 4. Open the index.php file with a text editor, setup your routes.
 5. Open core/config.php and set your base URL and database credentials (if a database is needed).
 Set the default theme.
-6. Edit .htaccess file and save the base path.
+6. Edit .htaccess file and save the base path. (if the framework is installed in a folder the base path should reflect the folder path /path/to/folder/ otherwise a single / will do.